lucasthormann/minigrep/README.md

 # minigrep
 * A lightweight implementation of the Global Regular Expression Print command-line utility.
-In other words, this is a tool that can be used to search for text/regex patterns insideof files.
+In other words, this is a tool that can be used to search for text/regex patterns inside of files.

 ## Development Environment:
 * Lenovo T14 Gen 6 (x86_64)